TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: Experiments

 \subsection{\method: Main Results}

-\cref{tab:performance} shows the performance of \method and relevant baselines with respect to the Compression Rate (lower is better) and Accuracy (higher is better).
-To ensure a fair comparison, all methods are evaluated using the same \rtx[s] that are used in the vanilla baseline, except the NoThinking baseline, for which no \rtx is generated. \method achieves best or second best performance on 28 out of 32 metrics, and achieves a better overall compression-performance trade-off over prior methods on the Pareto frontier as shown in \cref{fig:pareto-frontier}.
-Notably, while methods such as \textit{Dynasor} achieve aggressive token reduction, they do so at the cost of significant accuracy degradation. \method consistently occupies a favorable position on the accuracy-efficiency Pareto frontier across all four evaluated LRMs, demonstrating that its advantages are robust to model architecture and scale. \looseness=-1
+\chreplaced[id=AN]{\cref{fig:pareto-frontier}}{Table \ref{tab:performance}} shows the performance of \method and relevant baselines with respect to the Compression Rate (lower is better) and Accuracy (higher is better).
+To ensure a fair comparison, all methods are evaluated using the same \rtx[s] that are used in the vanilla baseline, except the NoThinking baseline, for which no \rtx is generated. \chreplaced[id=AN]{While \cref{fig:pareto-frontier} shows that \method achieves a better overall compression-performance trade-off over prior methods, the same results---presented in table format---in \cref{tab:performance} show that \method also achieves best or second best performance on 28 out of 32 metrics.}{\method achieves best or second best performance on 28 out of 32 metrics, and achieves a better overall compression-performance trade-off over prior methods on the Pareto frontier as shown in Fig. \ref{fig:pareto-frontier}.} Notably, while methods such as \textit{Dynasor} achieve aggressive token reduction, they do so at the cost of significant accuracy degradation. \method consistently occupies a favorable position on the accuracy-efficiency Pareto frontier across all four evaluated LRMs, demonstrating that its advantages are robust to model architecture and scale. \looseness=-1

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-We run ablation studies of \method with respect to (1) out-of-distribution (OOD) performance, (2) its performance against the truncated early-exit baseline, and (3) latency and throughput over the vanilla baseline.
-Our results in this section will be reported mostly on Qwen3-8B alone, with results on Qwen3-14B, Ministral-3-8B, and Ministral-3-14B reported in \cref{tab:performance,fig:pareto-frontier}.
-Beyond what is presented here, additional supplemental results are provided in \cref{app:additional_experiments}. \looseness=-1
+\chreplaced[id=AN]{We further run ablation studies on \method with respect to its (1) latency and throughput over the vanilla LRM, (2) performance against the truncated early-exit baseline, (3) out-of-distribution (OOD) performance, and (4) \method's recovery of our observed answer signal phenomena (\cref{fig:aligned-timeseries-all,fig:token-scatter}).}{We run ablation studies of \method with respect to (1) out-of-distribution (OOD) performance, (2) its performance against the truncated early-exit baseline, and (3) latency and throughput over the vanilla baseline.} Our results in this section will be reported mostly on Qwen3-8B alone, with results on Qwen3-14B, Ministral-3-8B, and Ministral-3-14B reported in \cref{fig:pareto-frontier,tab:performance}. \chdeleted[id=AN]{Beyond what is presented here, additional supplemental results are provided in App. \ref{app:additional_experiments}.} \looseness=-1